fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 10: January 10th, 2018

+**Today's Progress:** Advanced #Javascript - Objects and Functions
+- First Class Functions: Passing Functions as Arguments
+- First Class Functions: Functions Returning Functions

+**Thoughts:**
+- Learning more about functions and it is hard to keep up

+**Link to work:** None

 ### Day 9: January 9th, 2018

 **Today's Progress:** Advanced #Javascript - Objects and Functions